What is Envirothon?

 Envirothon teams receive an information-filled resource guide and trainings with resource professionals.
-This year’s specific events include a training day on April 4, 2018 at Marsh Billings Rockefeller NHP & Billings Farm and Museum in Woodstock and the Vermont Envirothon competition on May 23, 2018 at Mt.
-Norris Scout Reservation in Eden, VT.
-The team that scores highest in all areas at the competition will represent the state at NCF-Envirothon, the North American competition.
-This event will be held this year at Idaho State University in Pocatello, ID on July 22-26, 2018.
+The team that scores highest in all areas at the competition represents the state at NCF-Envirothon, the North American competition.

 We encourage registration as early as possible to provide students with enough time to become familiar with the topics.
 Looking for more information?
 Contact Stacey via the link below.
 Information about the North American Envirothon can be found at www.envirothon.org.
 We hope you will be able to join us this year in this worthwhile program!

 CONGRATULATIONS TO THE 2019 VERMONT ENVIROTHON WINNER, BELLOWS FALLS UNION HIGH SCHOOL!

 - First Place Overall: Bellows Falls Union High School

 - Second Place Overall: Stafford Forestry Team #2